-The principle of good housekeeping applies to anyone entering the Flanders Expo site.
-Consequently, anyone who causes damage to persons, goods, installations and/or buildings belonging to or entrusted to Flanders Expo will be held responsible.
+The principle of good faith applies to anyone entering the Flanders Expo site.
+Consequently, anyone who damages persons, goods, installations and/or buildings belonging to or entrusted to Flanders Expo will be held responsible.

-Anyone who visits the Flanders Expo site in a professional capacity (and who is not building up or visiting a fair or event) must report to the reception of the activity, fair or event.
-Further arrangements will then be made via his or her contact person.
+Anyone who comes to the Flanders Expo site on a professional basis (and does not build or visit a fair or event) should report to the reception desk of the activity, fair or event.
+Further arrangements will then be made through his or her contact person.

-Access can and will be denied to persons who are apparently and or:
+Access can and will be denied to persons who appear and or:

-- under the influence of drugs or related and/or stimulant products.
+- Being under the influence of drugs or related and/or stimulant products;

-- Exhibit behaviour that is offensive; public order disruptive.
+- Exhibiting behaviors that are offensive; public order disruptive;

-- Exhibiting behaviour that is provocative; inciting hatred, anger, racism, …
+- Exhibiting behaviors that are provocative; inciting hatred, anger, racism, …;

-- Who do not comply with the guidelines and other provisions of the regulations.
+- Who fail to comply with the guidelines and other provisions of the regulations;

-- Possessing an invalid entry ticket for the activity, fair or event.
+- Possess an invalid admission ticket for the activity, fair or event;

 - This list is not exhaustive.

+Visitors enter the event and participate in activities at the event at their own risk.
 Unaccompanied children must be at least 16 years old.
-At least one supervisor is required per 10 children.
+A minimum of 1 chaperone is required per 10 children.